adeboyega/NODE_EXPRESS_API/README.md

 # NODE_EXPRESS_API

-an api that handles users
+an api that handles users anduser objects